 Tyler is a St. Cloud native and Southwest MN State University Grad.
 He spent 6 years in the Army as an Air Traffic Controller, enjoys cooking, fishing, and being outdoors.

 Sohee Yook is obtaining her Master’s in the program of College Counseling and Student Development at St. Cloud State University.
 She received a B.A in Global Studies with a minor in Psychology from University of Minnesota, Twin Cities.
 Sohee is from South Korea and came to the United States in 2007.
 She was a student representative for the Student Health Benefit Consultative Committee at U of M and she is a University Student Conduct Board Member at SCSU.
 She supported Korean adoptees through a Korean Language and Culture class as an office assistant.
 She enjoys spending time with friends, being outdoors with her dog, and cooking.

 Nasrat (Annie) Jahan

-Whitnee Herrling is a Sophomore at St. Cloud State University.
+Whitnee Herrling is a Senior at St. Cloud State University.
 She is majoring in biological sciences with an emphasis on pre-medical studies.
 She is also an active member in the University Honors Program.
 After she completes her bachelor’s degree, Whitnee hopes to attend medical school and specialize in pediatric medicine.
 Whitnee is originally from Middleton, Wisconsin where she lived with her parents and two younger sisters.
 In her free time, Whitnee enjoys attending cooking and baking classes.
 She also enjoys playing ice hockey and spending time with her friends and family outdoors.